 - 1. Arrange the boot order in BIOS so as to make your rescue media device (CD, DVD or USB stick) the first boot device.
 See Arranging boot order in BIOS (p.
-97). - 2.
-Boot from the rescue media and select Acronis True Image Home 2011 (Full version). - After Acronis True Image Home 2011 starts, click the My Disks link under Recover on the Welcome screen.
+100). - 2.
+Boot from the rescue media and select Acronis True Image Home. - 3.
+After Acronis True Image Home 2012 starts, click the My Disks link under Recover on the Welcome screen.

 4. Choose the vhd backup file to be used for recovery by its creation date.
-When the required vhd backup is not shown, click Browse, choose Windows Backup Archives (\.vhd) in the "Files of type" field and locate the backup for recovery.
+When the required vhd backup is not shown, click Browse, choose Windows Backup Archives (.vhd) in the "Files of type" field and locate the backup for recovery.

-Even if the required vhd backup is shown on the screen, after you choose it Acronis True Image Home 2011 may display the following message: "Acronis True Image Home 2011 cannot detect volume 1 of "Backup\Name" archive", where Backup\Name is the name of the chosen backup.
-This is because disk letters in the standalone Acronis True Image Home 2011 may differ from those in Windows and the path to this backup stored in the metadata information will point to the wrong location.
-In such case click Browse, choose Windows Backup Archives (\.vhd) in the "Files of type" field and locate the backup for recovery.
+Even if the required vhd backup is shown on the screen, after you choose it Acronis True Image Home 2012 may display the following message: "Acronis True Image Home 2012 cannot detect volume 1 of "Backup_Name" archive", where Backup_Name is the name of the chosen backup.
+This is because disk letters in the standalone Acronis True Image Home 2012 may differ from those in Windows and the path to this backup stored in the metadata information will point to the wrong location.
+In such case click Browse, choose Windows Backup Archives (.vhd) in the "Files of type" field and locate the backup for recovery.